 The Husband’s Secret opening line: Poor, poor Pandora.

+Does the truth really set you free?
+In this book we discover that the truth can harm and hurt and that the truth can result in peace and absolution.
 Cecilia uncovers a truth which helps Rachel find peace but yet totally affects her entire life.
 Does sharing the truth help her and is she too late?
 Will and Felicity share a truth and this helps Tess realize how life is meant to be, but was the cost of the truth worth the damage done?

+Centered around St. Angela’s Parish on the North Shore of Sydney, I was able to relate to the book as my family live there.
+I could also easily recognize colloquial terms such as ‘spruiking’ from having watched numerous episodes of MasterChef Australia.
 This book was a good read and I really loved every moment of it.
 Once I worked out who was who and how they fit into the jigsaw of the book, it was easy to turn page after page, waiting to know what comes next.